LOADING ...

 Ii

-They said no word to the landlord, drank his ale instead,
+said no word to the landlord, they drank his ale instead,

-There was death at window;
+was death at every window;

 Iii